-Serves to illustrate the advantage of making the certain processes automated, such as reducing cost due to power wastage and making it convenient for people.
+The advantage of making this processes automated could help in reducing cost due to power wastage and make it convenient for people.

 This simple project is perfect for anyone getting started in Arduino, or for a school or university project.